app-kit/go-appkit/README.md

 **The changes required are minimal.**

-You just can embed the *UserModel* base struct in your models, and alter the resources registration to use the  *users.UserResource* mixin.
+You just can embed the *UserModel* base struct in your models, and alter the resources registration to use the  *resources.UserResource* mixin.

 By doing that, your project and todo models with belong to a user, and create, update and delete operations will be  restricted to admins and owners of the model.